Juan was born the third son of ten children on March 7, 1961, in National City, California.

 Following the end of his term in the State Assembly in 2006, Juan went on to serve as Vice President of External Affairs for Safeco Insurance and Vice President of Corporate Legal for Liberty Mutual Group.
 Both are home, auto, and small business insurance companies and, under these roles, he helped bring jobs to Southern California communities.

 In 2010, Juan answered the call to return to public service and was elected to the California State Senate.
-He currently represents the 40th California State Senate District, which includes the southern portion of San Diego County, portions of Riverside County, all of Imperial County and California’s entire US/Mexico border.
+He represented the 40th California State Senate District, which included the southern portion of San Diego County, portions of Riverside County, all of Imperial County and the entire U.S. - Mexico Border in California.

-As a State Senator, Juan continues to work tirelessly to ensure public safety and protect services to the poor and elderly.
-He is Chairman of the Banking and Financial Institutions Committee and serves on the following committees: Education; Business, Professions and Economic Development; Public Employment and Retirement; Agriculture; the Joint Committee on Rules; and the Select Committee on Recovery, Reform and Re-Alignment.
+As a State Senator, Juan worked tirelessly to ensure public safety and protect services to the poor and elderly.
+Juan worked tirelessly to ensure public safety and protect services to the poor and elderly.
+He was Chairman of the Banking and Financial Institutions Committee and served on the following committees: Education; Business, Professions and Economic Development; Public Employment and Retirement; Agriculture; the Joint Committee on Rules; and the Select Committee on Recovery, Reform and Re-Alignment.

-Juan and his wife, Adrienne, an executive at the San Diego Foundation, have two daughters, Rosa (15) and Helena (7).
+Juan lives in San Diego with his wife, Adrienne, an executive at the San Diego Foundation, and his daughters, Rosa and Helena.